FalixNodes-Software/KB-articles/_posts/minecraft/java/2024-07-16-server-properties.md

 Possible Values: Boolean
 Default Value: false

-This setting controls whether players can build Nether portals and travel to the Nether dimension.
-Disabling it can prevent players from accessing the Nether, which can be useful for servers with specific gameplay rules.
+This setting controls whether players can travel to the Nether dimension.
+Disabling it prevents players from accessing the Nether, which can be useful for servers with specific gameplay rules.

 ---